Hybrid Haskell and Python Natural Language Processing

 Setting up the Python NLP Server

 I assume that you have some familiarity with using Python.
-If not, you will still be able to follow these directions assuming that you have the utilities pip, and python installed.
-I recommend installing Python and Pip using Anaconda.
+If not, you will still be able to follow these directions.
+We use the uv tool to manage dependencies and run the server.

 This is not a Python programming book and I will not discuss the simple Python wrapping code but if you are also a Python developer you can easily read and understand the code.